EJP-ORION/OH-Surveillance-Codex/docs/1-the-planning-and-management-principle.rst

   The roadmap provides step by step instructions on how to work through its different parts.
 The roadmap also addresses barriers and facilitators between One Health Surveillance sectors, based on the findings of a requirement analysis that is available `here. <https://zenodo.org/record/6504418#.Yo-P3KhByUl>`_

-  Status of implementation: the roadmap is currently under development and is expected to be available late 2022.
+ The website with the roadmap (guidelines) for countries to improve One Health Surveillance is available here: https://www.ohras.eu

+  The requirement analysis for the Roadmap including a systematic literature review of both peer-reviewed and grey literature is available here: https://zenodo.org/record/6504418#.YmuyAdpByUk

 Best practices to operationalize cross-sectorial collaborations